Series 24 – General Securities Principal Exam

 |Series 16||Research Principal (RP)|

-A general securities principal’s supervisory responsibilities are governed by the limitations of his or her representative level registrations.
+A general securities principal’s supervisory responsibilities are governed by the limitations of their representative-level registrations.
 Covered supervisory activities include regulatory compliance over:

 - Market making

-1. What is the difference between the General Securities Sales Supervisor Exam (Series 9/10) and the General Securities Principal Exam (Series 24)?
+1. What is the difference between the General Securities Sales Supervisor Exams (Series 9 and 10) and the General Securities Principal Exam (Series 24)?

-The General Securities Sales Supervisor Examination (Series 9/10) is a limited principal examination.
-It qualifies an individual to supervise sales activities of a broker-dealer.
-It satisfies the testing requirements of the NYSE, the Cboe, the MSRB, FINRA and Nasdaq.
-The Series 9/10 qualifies the branch manager to supervise sales activities in corporate securities (equity and debt), investment company products and variable contracts, municipal securities, options, government securities and direct participation programs.
-The General Securities Sales Supervisor Exam does not allow the sales supervisor/branch manager to supervise other areas of a member's securities business, such as underwriting, trading, advertising, or overall firm compliance with financial responsibilities.
+The General Securities Sales Supervisor Exams (Series 9 and 10) are limited principal exams.
+They qualify an individual to supervise sales activities of a broker-dealer.
+They satisfy the testing requirements of the NYSE, Cboe, the MSRB, FINRA and Nasdaq.
+The Series 9 and 10 qualify the branch manager to supervise sales activities in corporate securities (equity and debt), investment company products and variable contracts, municipal securities, options, government securities and direct participation programs (DPPs).
+The General Securities Sales Supervisor Exams do not allow the sales supervisor/branch manager to supervise other areas of a member's securities business, such as underwriting, trading, advertising or overall firm compliance with financial responsibilities.

 [FINRA Registration Rules 1220(a)(2) and 1220(a)(10)]